sixeyed/diamol/ch21/lab/README.md

 ```
 ## Try it out

-Run `docker-compose up -d` from this directory.
+Run `docker compose up -d` from the `lab` directory.

 You can check all the handlers are listening on the queue:

 ```
-docker container logs lab_save-handler_1 docker container logs lab_audit-handler_1 docker container logs lab_mutating-handler_1
+docker container logs lab-save-handler-1 docker container logs lab-audit-handler-1 docker container logs lab-mutating-handler-1
 ```

-Now browse to http://localhost:8081/new and add a new entry to your to-do list.
+Now browse to http://localhost:8080/new and add a new entry to your to-do list.
 Wait a moment for all the handlers to fire, and then refresh the list.
 When the updates have happened (remember eventual consistency) then you'll see your to-do item has been changed to something very worthwhile:

 ![Mutating to-do items with a message handler](./solution.png)